 To create momentum in your sales phone calls, be sure to create a level of interest.
 This can be achieved by connecting any pain that is uncovered with the business value that you are offering.

-SalesScripter provides sales coaching helping sales pros to improve sales phone calls.
+SalesScripter provides sales coaching, helping sales pros to improve good sales phone calls.